What is return on sales?

 If a company’s return on assets (ROA) increases, it indicates that it is growing at a consistent and efficient rate.
 On the other hand, a declining return on investment (ROI) may mean major financial issues.

 The ability to increase sales can aid in improving return on sales, albeit doing so may necessitate changes to the current strategy.
-Return on Sales can be used by any business in which net income and cradle are on the plus side.
+Return on Sales can be used by any business plan in which net income and cradle are on the plus side.

 The Importance Of Return on sales